Mixed model: Qualitative Description

 Linear mixed models (LMMs) are statistical models that incorporate fixed and random effects to accurately represent non-independent data structures.
-LMM is an alternative to analysis of variance.
+LMM is an alternative to analysis of variance (ANOVA).
 Often, ANOVA assumes the statistical independence of observations within each group, however, this assumption may not hold in non-independent data, such as multilevel/hierarchical, longitudinal, or correlated datasets.

 Non-independent sets are ones in which the variability between outcomes is due to correlations within groups or between groups.
-Mixed models properly account for nest structures/hierarchical data structures where observations are influenced by their nested associations.
+Mixed models properly account for nested structures/hierarchical data structures where observations are influenced by their nested associations.
 For example, when studying education methods involving multiple schools, there are multiple levels of variables to consider.
 The individual level/lower level comprises individual students or teachers within the school.
 The observations obtained from this student/teacher is nested within their school.
 For example, Student A is a unit within the School A. The next higher level is the school.
 At the higher level, the school contains multiple individual students and teachers.
 The school level influences the observations obtained from the students and teachers.
 For Example, School A and School B are the higher levels each with its set of Student A and Student B respectively.
 This represents a hierarchical data scheme.
 A solution to modeling hierarchical data is using linear mixed models.

 Representation of how data, related to education system, is non-independent and structured in nested/hierarchical levels.

 LMMs allow us to understand the important effects between and within levels while incorporating the corrections for standard errors for non-independence embedded in the data structure.
 In experimental fields such as social psychology, psycholinguistics, cognitive psychology (and neuroscience), where studies often involve multiple grouping variables, failing to account for random effects can lead to inflated Type I error rates and unreliable conclusions.
 For instance, when analyzing data from experiments that involve both samples of participants and samples of stimuli (e.g., images, scenarios, etc.), ignoring variation in either of these grouping variables (e.g., by averaging over stimuli) can result in misleading conclusions.
 In such cases, researchers can instead treat both participant and stimulus as random effects with LMMs, and in doing so, can correctly account for the variation in their data across multiple grouping variables.
 Similarly, when analyzing data from comparative longitudinal surveys, failing to include random effects at all relevant levels—such as country and country-year—can significantly distort the results.